technolaji/github4s/docs/src/main/tut/git_data.md

 ### Create a Commit

-You can create a commit using `createCommit`, it takes as arguments:
+You can create a commit using `createCommit`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - `message`: the new commit's message.